We asked the newly-weds Henry and Helene to share their experience, and here are the details about their big day…

 What colour scheme, theme or flowers did you choose?

 The wedding as a whole was quite traditional with a few personal touches.
 Our colour scheme was dusky pink, peach and sage green which felt very natural and summery.
 I wore a crown of flowers that matched my hand tied bouquet.
-Our florist Valerie Rose, was so creative that I couldn’t have been happier with how it all came together and we received so many compliments on the decoration too.
+Our florist Valerie Rose, was so creative that I couldn’t have been happier with how it all came together.
+We received so many compliments on the decoration too.

 What wedding menus did you choose?
 What was special about the food/service?